videlalvaro/claude/README.md

 ## License

-Copyright © 2012 FIXME
+Copyright © 2012 Alvaro Videla

-Distributed under the Eclipse Public License, the same as Clojure.
+See the LICENSE file.